-Join solar panel artists Chloe Uden and Naomi Wright and make your own solar panel artwork that can power your devices.
+Join us and make your own solar panel artwork that can generate electricity!

 During this day long enjoyable workshop you will learn about solar energy, design and create your own solar panel design, tab up solar cells, connect the electrical components, test your pieces, and then get charging your phone!

 Cost: £120 per person / £1000 plus travel for community groups

 design your own artwork